-Sophomore forward Kendall Coyne had two goals and two assists for the Huskies
+Sophomore forward Kendall Coyne posts two goals and two assists for Huskies

 BOSTON - No. 10/10 Northeastern women's ice hockey (12-9-2, 6-6-1) received goals from six different scorers and held on late to knock off Providence (11-10-4, 5-5-2) on Sunday afternoon at Matthews Arena, 8-7.

 Kendall Coyne and Casey Pickett led the Huskies with two goals each, while Kelsey O'Sullivan (eight saves) and Chloe Desjardins (17 saves) combined to made 25 stops for the Huskies.
 The Friars were led by Molly Illikainen's four-point day (two goals, two assists) and Nina Riley made 18 saves through two periods.

 Both power play units got their money's worth throughout the contest with NU going 2-of-3 and PC 3-of-6.